 AWI manages more than 150 seasonal stewards work across 70+ Adirondack boat launches to educate the public about aquatic invasive species issues and implement spread prevention measures including boat inspection, washing, and decontamination.

-The primary duties of an AWI Research Technician are to assist with field and laboratory work in support of AWI research and monitoring projects throughout the Adirondack region.
+The primary duties of a Seasonal AWI Research Technician are to assist with field and laboratory work in support of AWI research and monitoring projects throughout the Adirondack region.
 Technicians may also assist with aquatic plant surveys and mapping, gathering stream hydrologic data, collecting, processing and chemical analysis of water samples, data entry, and equipment maintenance.
 They are also responsible for the day-to-day logistics of Adirondack Lakes Assessment Program, which includes coordinating sample pickup and delivery, and arranging for and conducting lake visits for sample collection and volunteer training, among other duties.